Quick Answer

 Q: Pregnancy mein exercise karna safe hai?
 Ghar waale mana kar rahe hain.

-A: Yes, exercise during a healthy pregnancy is safe and recommended by doctors worldwide!
+A: Yes, for most healthy pregnancies, moderate exercise is considered safe and is recommended by doctors worldwide.
 Regular moderate exercise is beneficial for both mother and baby.
 Show your family this article or ask your doctor to explain the benefits.
-Avoid only if your doctor has specifically advised bed rest due to complications.
+Avoid exercise if your doctor has advised against it due to complications (such as bleeding, a low-lying placenta, threatened preterm labour, or certain heart conditions).

 Q: I was not exercising before pregnancy - can I start now?